Neferneferuaten: Neferneferuaten-tasherit

+James P. Allen originally proposed that Pharaoh Neferneferuaten was the same person as Neferneferuaten-tasherit, Akhenaten and Nefertiti's fourth daughter. in 2009.
+Allen argued that Neferneferuaten-tasherit was the clear answer because the two individuals shared a name and, at the time, it was believed that Nefertiti was dead by the late period of her husband's reign.
+According to Allen, the 'tasherit' portion of her name may have been dropped, either because it would be unseemly to have a King using 'the lesser' in their name, or it may have already been dropped when Nefertiti died.
+However, Allen later rejected this theory after additional evidence was published that Nefertiti was alive later in Year 16 of Akhenaten's reign than previously thought.
+Allen now agrees that this female king was indeed Nefertiti herself with the publication of the Year 16 date showing that Nefertiti was still alive in Akhenaten's second last year of rule in a 2016 Göttinger Miszellen paper.

 General chronology

 Original succession

 There was previously no broad consensus on the succession order of Smenkhkare and Neferneferuaten.
 Akhenaten's great royal wife Nefertiti had been last attested as alive in Year 12 of Akhenaten at a public reception of foreign tribute or durbar scene with the other members of the Egyptian royal family both in Amarna Tomb 1 and in the Tomb of Meryre II.
 The period from the 13th regnal year of Akhenaten to the ascension of Tutankhaten was unclear to modern historians.
 The reigns of Smenkhkare and Neferneferuaten were very brief and left little monumental or inscriptional evidence to draw a clear picture of political events.
 Adding to this, Neferneferuaten shares her Ankhkheperure prenomen (throne name) with Smenkhkare, and her nomen (birth name) with Nefertiti, making identification very difficult at times.
 With little dated evidence to fix their reigns with any certainty, the evidence was subject to interpretation.

 Many encyclopedic sources and atlases show Smenkhkare succeeding Akhenaten on the basis of a research tradition dating back to 1845, and some still conflate Smenkhkare with Neferneferuaten.
 The lack of unique names continued to cause problems in books and papers written before the early 1980s: an object might be said to bear the name "Smenkhkare", when it could also be translated to "Ankhkheperure".
 Advocates for Smenkhkare as the direct successor of Akhenaten make the case that she is attested as "Great Royal Wife" just before the start of Akhenaten's final regnal year.

 Prior to 2014, Neferneferuaten was sometimes thought to have ruled between Akhenaten and Smenkhkare.
-A generally accepted chronology of the late Eighteenth Dynasty before 2012 is presented below: